-Surveys were conducted from early April - mid-May of 1998 - 2000.
-High priority forest compartments at the Pigeon River Country (PRC) Forest Management Unit, the Indian River (IR) area of the Gaylord Forest Management Unit, the Gaylord South Management Unit (GA), and portions of the Traverse City Forest Management Unit (TC) were intensively surveyed for redshouldered hawks.
-Surveys in the TC Forest Management Unit will continue in 2001, since large areas of high quality habitat are still in need of surveys.
+Surveys were conducted from early April - mid-May of 1998 - 2001.
+High priority forest compartments at the Pigeon River Country (PRC) Forest Management Unit, the Indian River (IR) area of the Gaylord Forest Management Unit, the Gaylord South Management Unit (GA), and the Traverse City Forest Management Unit (TC) were intensively surveyed for redshouldered hawks.
+In addition, portions of high priority forest compartments in the Gladwin Forest Management Unit (GL), Naubinway Forest Management Unit (NA) and Newberry Forest Management Unit (NE) were surveyed for red-shouldered hawks.
+Surveys in the GL, NA, and NE Forest Management Units will continue in 2002, since large areas of high quality habitat are still in need of survey.
 Large deciduous or mixed forest complexes composed of medium to well stocked pole or saw timber (stocking density 5/6, or 8/9) with wetland habitats juxtaposed or interspersed among them were targeted for surveys.
 Also, select coniferous forest communities, both wetland and upland, that had a deciduous component and associated wetland habitat were surveyed as well (see Appendix II for cover types surveyed).
-These types of forest/wetland complexes were delineated by analyzing forest operational inventory (OI) maps, USGS topographical maps, 1978 current land cover maps, 1998 air photos, and by consulting with Michigan Department of Natural Resources (MDNR) Forest Management Division (FMD) and Wildlife Division personnel.
+These types of forest/wetland complexes were delineated by analyzing forest operational inventory (OI) maps, USGS topographical maps, 1978 current land cover maps, 1998 air photos, and by consulting with Michigan Department of Natural Resources (MDNR) Forest, Mineral and Fire Management (FMFM) and Wildlife personnel.
 Transects were placed every 1/4 mile through forest habitats within compartments selected for surveys.
-Along each respective transect a calling station was placed every 1/4 mile.
+Along each respective transect a calling station was placed every /4 mile.
 At each calling station a taped conspecific red-shouldered hawk call was broadcast with a predator caller three times: at 60 degrees for 10 seconds, 180 degrees for 10 seconds, and 300 degrees for 10 seconds.
 This was followed by 30 seconds of listening.
 This calling sequence was repeated three times at each calling station.
-When hawks responded to the taped calls observers intensively searched for birds and/or a nest in the direction the call was initially heard (Kennedy and Stahlecker 1993, Bowerman pers. comm.).
-In addition 2-3 random calling stations were established per compartment surveyed and the same calling sequence mentioned above was utilized.
-Random calling stations were added to surveys during 1999 for future statistical comparisons in order to differentiate habitat patterns around nest sites from habitat patterns that occur throughout the larger landscape (Moritz, pers. comm.).
+When hawks responded to the taped calls, observers intensively searched for birds and/or a nest in the direction the call was initially heard (Kennedy and Stahlecker 1993, Bowerman pers. comm.).
+In addition, 2-3 random calling stations were established per compartment surveyed and the same calling sequence mentioned above was utilized.
+Random calling stations were added to surveys during 1999-2001 for future statistical comparisons in order to differentiate habitat patterns around nest sites from habitat patterns that occur throughout the larger landscape (Moritz, pers. comm.).
 Currently, over 100 random points have been surveyed in northern Michigan forest areas.
 Raptor nest reporting forms (Appendix III) were filled out at each survey site and random point.
-Confirmed nest locations were transcribed and entered into the Michigan Natural Features Inventory's Biological Conservation Database.
+Confirmed nest locations from 2001 were recorded using Garmin GPS units.
+Nest locations were then loaded into Arc View and records were transcribed and entered into the Michigan Natural Features Inventory's Biological Conservation Database.